Edit: The situation in Myanmar has taken a turn for the worse (read more about that here via Amnesty International).

 - Taxi apps.
 In major cities such as Yangon and Bagan, you can use the Uber-like taxi app Grab.
-This will help you book taxis with pre programmed prices and locations, helping you avoid the broken Burmese conversations with local taxi drivers.
+This will help you book taxis with pre-programmed prices and locations, helping you avoid broken Burmese conversations with local taxi drivers.
 There’s also a local taxi app called Yangon Taxis, although it’s hit and miss whether this will work or not.

 Myanmar Itinerary Options

 With only 28 days granted on your Myanmar visa, travelling through this vast country can feel like a bit of a whirlwind affair.
 I’d recommend taking at least three weeks to explore what Myanmar has to offer, giving you plenty of time to see many of the country’s most beloved sights.

 If you don’t have the luxury of time, one or two weeks will be okay, but you’ll need to substitute overnight buses for domestic flights and sacrifice some of the off-the-beaten-track destinations.